devArchetype/recognizer-AI/README.md

 Recognizer©<br>
         <p>It is a project about computer vision and image processing in order to solve<br>
         problems in a practical and accessible way.<br>
-        This project must solve the school demands that were asked of us.<br>
+        This project must solve the school demands that were asked of us.<br><br>
         Concepts involved:<br>
         &#09;    OMR (Optical Mark Recognition) mark recognizer<br>
         &#09;    optica which is a way to recognize marks and markings<br>